rosschapman/internetross/_posts/2014-01-26-tiltw-pseudo-elements-jquery-rails-engines-sass-parents.md

 }
 ```

-The second Sass rule group is way easier to scan because your brain quickly identifies a scope by virtue of the nesting.
-If the concern is to work with the style rules of the main column (.l-main), all that the dev needs will be contained beneath that top level .l-main class.
-S/he won't have to put any extra search effort to find relevant classes.
+While the output of both these Sass groupings is identical, the second wins for readability.
+All the relevant code a dev needs to work with `.l-main` will be contained beneath the initial `.l-main` class declaration.
+S/he won't have to put any extra effort to scan or search for relevant classes in the document.

-There's an [article](http://thesassway.com/intermediate/referencing-parent-selectors-using-ampersand) on the Sass Way that's a bit more in-depth on the topic.
-And then the [after-party](http://www.joeloliveira.com/2011/06/28/the-ampersand-a-killer-sass-feature/) to that article is here - especially read if you use modernizr or other shim frameworks that write classes to `<body>`.
+There's an [article](http://thesassway.com/intermediate/referencing-parent-selectors-using-ampersand) on the Sass Way that's a bit more in-depth on the topic that's def worth a read.
+And then the [after-party](http://www.joeloliveira.com/2011/06/28/the-ampersand-a-killer-sass-feature/) to that article is here - def def read if you use modernizr or other shim frameworks that write classes to `<body>`.
+Though you might already be guessing how the parent selector gets awesomer.

 <sup id="1">1</sup> Stack Overflow really is like the App store of code problems.
 "There's an *answer* for that."